Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 Reputational stakes amplify every error.
 In most businesses, bookkeeping mistakes are internal problems.
 In law firms, mishandled client funds become ethics violations that appear in public disciplinary records.
 Your professional reputation, built over years of practice, can be damaged by accounting errors that proper systems would have prevented.

-How trust accounts and IOLTA management work: Separation, reconciliation, and documentation
+How do trust accounts and IOLTA management work, and what does correct separation, reconciliation, and documentation look like?

 -